dmuth/splunk-network-health-check/README.md

 At its core, this app uses a script called `ping.sh`.
 This script runs <a href="https://github.com/dmuth/iputils">a hacked veriosn of ping</a> to ping all targets and report on status (packets sent/packets received) every 10 seconds.

+### "Oh god, why did you hack ping?"

+A few reasons:

+- `fping` sometimes returned negative RTTs, so that's not a good sign.
+- Running `ping -c 10` multiple times in parallel caused N processes to be spawned every 10 seconds.
+   - The performance impact wasn't *terrible*, but I wanted this app to be as friendly to the CPU as I could make it.
+- `fping` also didn't periodically report on the status of hosts that I was pinging.
+- `fping` also got a little weird if there was no Internet connectivity, as DNS would not resolve
+   - You'd think this *wouldn't* be a problem when pinging IPs, but sadly, it was.

+Taking all of these into account, it seemed to make the most sense to hack ping to print its status every 10 seconds and use that as the basis of the uptime graph in Splunk.

 ## Security Concerns

 **Please** set a password if you are deploying this on anything other than a personal device.